Integralist/integralist.co.uk/content/posts/terminal-utils.md

 brew install wireshark --with-qt5
 ```

+> [!NOTE]
-> Note: sometimes the flags that are available change.
+> sometimes the flags that are available change.
 So I would suggest running the command `brew cat wireshark` first to see what's available first.

 With Ubuntu: